 Why should we do this?

-Neighborhood and street cleanups are fun and rewarding outdoor activities for you and your family or your other quarantine partners.
-Picking up litter from the streets keeps it from flowing into the ocean via our storm drains.
-We are now finding lots of litter, plastic bags, wrappers, disposable gloves, masks and food containers on our beaches and throughout the neighborhoods.
+Neighborhood and street cleanups are not fun and rewarding outdoor activities, but picking up litter from the streets keeps it from flowing into the ocean via our storm drains.
+We are now finding lots of litter, plastic bags, wrappers, disposable gloves, masks, and food containers on our beaches and throughout the neighborhoods.
 YOU can be the one to prevent this from happening.

 How can we help?